 Textbook: Starting Out with C++: From Control Structures through Objects, 9th Edition, Tony Gaddis.
 2018.
 ISBN 978-0-13-449837-9.
 You must have a paper or digital copy of this book.
+We will use the same book for COSC1437.
 You do NOT need to buy an online access card with this book.

 Supplies: You must have access to a laptop or desktop where you can write programs.
-Microsoft Visual C++ Community 2022 is installed on our lab computers.
+Microsoft Visual C++ Community is installed on our lab computers.
 You may install this software on a home computer for no charge.
-Be sure to register (for free) so it doesn't expire in 30 days.
-Install download from:
+Be sure to register (for free) so it does not expire in 30 days.
+Install download from: https://visualstudio.microsoft.com/downloads/

-https://visualstudio.microsoft.com/downloads/

-You will need a USB flash drive to store your projects.
-You must bring this drive to class every day.
+You must be able to store your projects so that they are accessible from anywhere.
+It is recommended that you purchase a USB flash drive to bring to class.
+You will be able to use this drive for future computer science classes as well.
 It is recommended that you back up your files on this drive to a home computer or other media.